'Hypersomnia' means excessive sleep or sleepiness that interferes with everyday life.

 It can have many possible causes, including conditions such as narcolepsy, sleep apnoea or restless legs syndrome; severe sleep deprivation; depression; certain medications (such as tranquillisers); or drug and alcohol misuse.

-However, some people with hypersomnia will not have an underlying medical condition and there will be no obvious explanation for it - they have it throughout the day, despite sleeping for a very long time at night.
-This is known as "idiopathic" or primary hypersomnia.
+But some people with hypersomnia won't have an underlying medical condition and there will be no obvious explanation for it - they have it throughout the day, despite sleeping for a very long time at night.
+This is known as idiopathic or primary hypersomnia.

 The rest of this page focuses on idiopathic hypersomnia.